To homepage

 Written sources from before 1500 are scarce.
 Dutch people with an immigrant background usually have to make do with written sources that go back even less in time.
 As a result, the search for ancestors comes to a halt at a certain point.
 DNA research can then offer a solution.

-Our ancestors
+Our primeval ancestors

-About 7 million years ago, the ancestors of modern humans split from the line, from which our closest relatives, the Chimpanzees, also sprang.
-The new line also has all kinds of divisons.
-Almost all of these lead to human forms that no longer exist.
+The ancestors of modern humans split off 7 million years ago from the line from which our closest relatives, the Chimpanzees, also originate.
+The new line also has all kinds of divisions.
+Almost all humanoid populations arising from this process subsequently become extinct.

 From 12,000 years ago, the climate is getting friendlier.
 In the Near East, the first forms of agriculture (arable farming and livestock farming) then arise.
 This led to a migration of farmers from Anatolia to Europe 8,000 years ago.
 The hunter-gatherers with their considerably darker skin then retreat further and further in the direction of England and Scandinavia.